Meet Sergeant Cheryl Bell. She commenced her career in Darwin with the Northern Territory Police in 1988.

 During my time there I also opened the flood gates for females in the NT to apply for remote locations.
 What was once an impossibility is now a reality for many female officers.

-No doubt my policing experience in the NT has benefited my service with WA Police.
+No doubt my policing experience in the NT has benefited my service with the WA Police Force.
 I am extremely grateful to work for this agency and am determined to continue to make a difference in my current role as Sergeant.”

 Sergeant Cheryl Bell is currently the Events Coordinator for the South Metropolitan District.